Kimberly Casiano

-Kimberly Casiano (born December 21, 1957) is an American businesswoman of Puerto Rican descent.
+Kimberly Casiano (born December 21, 1957) is a Puerto Rican businesswoman.
 She is the former president and chief operating officer of Casiano Communications — the largest Hispanic publisher of periodicals and magazines in the United States.

-Casiano currently serves on the board of directors of Ford Motor Company, Mutual of America and Mead Johnson Nutrition Company.
+Casiano in 2007 also served on the board of directors of Ford Motor Company, Mutual of America and Mead Johnson Nutrition Company.

-Personal
+Early life and education

-Kimberly Casiano was born in New York City to Puerto Rican parents - Manuel Casiano, chairman of the board of Casiano Communications and Nora Casiano, the family firm's current business manager.
+Kimberly Casiano was born in New York City to Puerto Rican parents - Manuel Casiano, chairman of the board of Casiano Communications and Nora Casiano, the family firm's then business manager.
 At age 12, she moved with her family to Puerto Rico when her father joined Governor Luis A. Ferré's cabinet as economic development administrator.